Percona-Lab/jenkins-pipelines/pmm/README.md

 You can use the following tags for agents:

-- `agent-amd64` - short-lived agent based on Amazon Linux 2.
+- `agent-amd64-ol9` - short-lived agent based on Oracle Linux 9.
 After completing one task, the agent dies and a new one is started
-- `agent-arm64` - the same as previous but arm64 arch
+- `agent-arm64-ol9` - the same as previous but arm64 arch
 - `cli` - long-lived agents for tasks that do not require interaction with the file system.
 For example: run awc-cli command.
 These agents used ARM64 arch and read-only filesystem.

 ## Tips